Connect with others who understand.

 See answer

 Epilepsy can be difficult to diagnose, in part because doctors rarely witness seizures firsthand.
-Epilepsy can also be challenging to distinguish from other conditions, including migraine, sleep disorders, heart problems, and transient ischemic attacks (temporary low blood flow to part of the brain, sometimes called a “mini-stroke”).
-It is possible to have one or more of these conditions in addition to epilepsy, further complicating diagnosis.
+The symptoms of epilepsy can also be challenging to distinguish from those of other conditions, including migraine, sleep disorders, heart problems, and more.
+It’s also possible to have one or more of these conditions in addition to epilepsy, further complicating diagnosis.

-It is also important to note that not all seizures are caused by epilepsy.
-Epilepsy is defined as a neurological disorder that involves recurrent seizures caused by abnormal electrical activity in the brain.
-Nonepileptic seizures do not originate from abnormal electrical activity and may require different treatment than epileptic seizures.
+It’s important to note that not all seizures are caused by epilepsy.
+Epilepsy is a neurological disorder that involves recurrent seizures caused by abnormal electrical activity in the brain.
+Nonepileptic seizures don’t originate from abnormal electrical activity and may require different treatment than epileptic seizures.

-Typically, a neurologist diagnoses epilepsy.
+Typically, a neurologist (a doctor who specializes in treating the nervous system and brain) diagnoses epilepsy.
 It may also be diagnosed by a pediatrician, emergency room physician, or general practitioner.

-There is no single test to diagnose epilepsy.
-Instead, a doctor will consider your medical history and may perform a variety of diagnostic tests.
+There is no single diagnostic test that can confirm you have epilepsy.
+Instead, a doctor will consider your medical history and may perform a variety of tests to reach a diagnosis, including electroencephalograms and imaging tests.

 Medical History